thibaudbrault/PokeRef/README.md

 ✅Use of Next JS next/image to optimize images.
 Very important for this app because some pages (like the index.js or the items.js) have a lot of images and they are one of the main problems regarding my performances so optimizing them to make the loading faster is very important.
 ✅Use of dynamic import (the Next JS equivalent of lazy loading component from ES2020) to load components when they are needed by the users.
 This means that if a user never interacts with a component that is dynamically imported, it will never be loaded.

-🛠Implementing SSG with Next JS to generate the HTML at build time and loads the data faster.
-🛠Upgrade to Next JS 13.
+🔜Upgrade to Next JS 13.
 🔜Implement a Service Worker.

 <h2 id="description">Description</h2>